lf-edge/eve/docs/SECURITY.md

 Two ECOs communicating using the overlay will get an secure channel since LISP will perform a key exchange using the pair of public keys (which are bound to the EIDs per above).

 In addition, the LISP map server can provide ability to limit access to the mappings for certain EIDs based on the EID which is trying to look them up.

+## Details on keys and certificates

+These details are specified in [KEYS-AND-CERTS](KEYS-AND-CERTS.md).